orionrobots/orionrobots.github.io/_posts/2023/2023-01-28-circuitpython-ulab-arrays-and-data-transmission-size.md

 category: robot-programming
 thumbnail: /galleries/raspberry-pi-pico-circuitpython-msg-size.png
 ---
-Using a Bluefruit BLE UART Friend (Bluetooth BLE) is a handy way to add Bluetooth BLE to a project, with support in a Bluefruit Connect App to visualise data.
+A Bluefruit BLE UART Friend (Bluetooth BLE) can add Bluetooth BLE to a project, with support in a Bluefruit Connect App to visualise data.
+Ulab is an implementation of parts of Numpy and SciPy for microcontroller Python interpreters, like CircuitPython and Micropython.
+This project uses CircuitPython, but similar issues would be seen in Micropython.

-It does however come with some problems around data.
-I am using it CircuitPython.
+My use case involves largish uLab arrays of floating point data to send, which are then visualised in a Bleak based desktop app.
+This is very slow however, due to the slow 9600 baud rate of this UART.

 ![The Adafruit Bluefruit BLE Friend](/galleries/adafruit_bluefruit_ble_uart_friend.jpeg "The Adafruit Bluefruit BLE Friend")

-One of the is efficiently sending arrays over the slow 9600 baud rate of this UART.
-The baud rate could be increased, but having already seen some errors across this UART using simple Dupont leads, I didn't want to push my luck here.
-One answer could be to buy the SPI Bluefruit BLE Friend, which might be faster, but that is spending more money on a device I've already bought and integrated.
+The baud rate could be increased, but having already seen some errors across this UART using simple Dupont leads, I didn't want to push my luck.
+An answer could be to buy the SPI Bluefruit BLE Friend, which might be faster, but that is spending more money on a device I've already bought and integrated.
+Another might be to swap this design for the Raspberry Pi Pico W, although there may be a memory sacrificed for the Bluetooth stack there.

 ![Sending data from a Raspberry Pi Pico on a robot via Bluetooth BLE to a computer](/galleries/raspberry-pi-pico-circuitpython-msg-size.png "The bluetooth BLE use case")

-You can build this robot yourself using [Robotics at Home with Raspberry Pi Pico](https://amzn.to/3ZBxtDr) available from the 17th March 2023!
-Build autonomous robots with the versatile low-cost Raspberry Pi Pico controller and Python.
+You can build this autonomous low-cost Raspberry Pi Pico robot yourself using [Robotics at Home with Raspberry Pi Pico](https://amzn.to/3ZBxtDr)!

 So the other answer is to see what I can fix in software.
 I can probably use fewer bytes to send the same data, with savings that might be quite significant.

-My use case involves largish ulab arrays of data to send.

-Ulab is an implementation of parts of Numpy and SciPy for microcontroller Python interpreters, like CircuitPython and Micropython.

-The arrays I am using contain floats.
-What I wanted to check was the overheads, in complexity, and size of sending base64 encoded bytes, instead of a JSON list.
+What I want to check was the overheads, in complexity, and size of sending base64 encoded bytes, instead of a JSON list.

 ## The JSON List

-The JSON list has a clear advantage in readability, although I intend to let code consume the data received, I can easily glance at debug data, although for large lists that utility is of less value.
+Sending as JSON has a clear advantage in readability, I can easily glance at debug data, although for large lists that is less useful and  I intend to let code consume the data received.

 ## Base64 encoding

-Numpy (or ulab) arrays can be converted to and from a binary bytes representation.
+Numpy (or uLab) arrays can be converted to and from a binary bytes representation.
-This representation is going to be the array header data plus the raw array buffer.
+This representation will be the array header data plus the raw array buffer.
 The bytes representation is efficient.

 Base64 encodes this back into string data, effectively using 64 printable characters.
 These are the lowercase letters, uppercase letter, numbers 0-9 and the '+' and '/' characters.

+`aGVsbG8K` is the base64 encoded version of `hello\n`.

 ## Comparing their code

-Lets see the code to check both types.
-I am doing this in a CircuitPython REPL via serial.
+Lets see the code to check both types using a CircuitPython REPL via serial.

 We start with some imports: